 The Dedham-Westwood Water District recommends the installation of backflow prevention devices, such as a low-cost hose bib vacuum breaker, for all inside and outside hose connections.
 You can purchase this at a hardware store or plumbing supply store.
 This is a great way for you to help protect the water in your home as well as the drinking water system in your town!
 For additional information on cross connections and on the status of your water systems cross connection program, please contact Stephanie Costa at our office.

-Dedham-Westwood Water District’s Cross Connection Control Program, as mandated by the Department of Environmental Protection, is a key element of the Water System operation.
-Dedham-Westwood Water District is committed to protecting your public water system from contamination due to backflow or backsiphonage of connections containing non-potable water.
+Dedham-Westwood Water District’s Cross Connection Control Program, as mandated by the Massachusetts Department of Environmental Protection, is a key element of the Water System operation.
+The District is committed to protecting your public water system from contamination due to backflow or backsiphonage of connections containing non-potable water.

 The District’s water system is protected by the control of actual or potential cross connections through two programs:

-Every six months, as required by Massachusetts Drinking Water Regulations, the Water Division performs backflow device testing as a fee-for-service program.
-Devices are tested and a report is given to the property owner.
-Follow-up tests are performed if the device failed the initial test.
+As required by Massachusetts Drinking Water Regulations, every six months, the Customer Service team performs backflow device testing as a fee-for-service program.
+Devices are tested, and a report is given to the property owner.
+Follow-up tests are performed if the device fails the initial test.
 Repairs to backflow preventers are repaired by independent firms at the owner’s expense.
-Reporting and management of survey and testing reports are the responsibility of the Dedham-Westwood Water District.
+The Dedham-Westwood Water District is responsible for reporting and managing survey and testing reports.
 Conditions of the systems are reported to the MassDEP.

 Our employees strive to meet a high standard of service to our customers.
 We always welcome your input and suggestions for how to serve you.